 “We didn’t know if I was ever going to leave the hospital.
-This hepatitis was trying to kill me,” he said.
+This hepatitis was trying to kill me,” she said.
 “I was in for seven days on massive doses of steroids.”

-Withstanding complications like the hepatitis, Lauren has fought her melanoma with multiple types of immunotherapy medications over the past 5 years.
-She has endured additional tumors, including a lime-sized mass that had to be removed from her belly last year.
+Lauren has fought her melanoma with multiple types of immunotherapy medications over the past 5 years.
+And, she has had to deal with additional tumors, including a lime-sized mass that had to be removed from her belly last year.